 Tobias, D. K., Zhang, C., van Dam, R. M., Bowers, K., & Hu, F. B. (2011).
 Physical activity before and during pregnancy and risk of gestational diabetes mellitus a meta-analysis.
 Diabetes care, 34(1), 223-229.
 This author is keen to mention the extent of damage that the diabetes can cause in brain development of the child.
 It accentuates the gestational diabetes retards the growth and development of the brain of the child.
 It goes ahead to inculcated the transcending effects that these prompts have on the whole development of the child.
 A warning is given by this article on the need for pregnant women to continue doing the routinely exercise to help them reduce the chances of getting gestational diabetes.
 I tend to agree with the article on the best choice of prevention of gestational diabetes which is through physical exercise.
 In this therapeutic treatment, the body is put under various levels of strain.
 The strain gives the body an opportunity to act in a controlled way which would trigger high usage of glucose in the body.
 This notion will help tune down the levels of glucose to the acceptable levels.
 The burning of fats is also very essential in the development of the whole-body structure.
 The articles are keen to blend the burning of the fats, the reduction of the glucose and the development of various parts of the body of the new born.

 Zhang, C., Solomon, C. G., Manson, J. E., & Hu, F. B. (2006).
 A prospective study of pregravid physical activity and sedentary behaviors in relation to the risk for gestational diabetes mellitus.
 Archives of internal medicine, 166(5), 543-548.
 This article is a masterpiece of discerning the various risks that are evaded when one indulges in physical exercise while in her gestation period.
 The authors give a picture of the real productivity leveled on the sedentary behaviors brought forward.
 Looking at the structure of the article, there is a coherence of the study in it and the real-world situation.
 This notion happens when we see that most pregnant women indulge in numerous forms of physical exercises.
 The participation is strictly stipulated to making sure that the glucose sugar levels are toned down.
 The behavior of pregnant women is to eat a lot of at each point.
 This fact is strengthened by the fact that they feel hungry very first because of the child.
 This article is keen to mention that as the mother eats a lot, the glucose accumulation takes place.
 There is varied level for which this glucose level should not reach.
 Beyond these levels, the body needs to get rid of them.
 The article proposes that the most proper way to get rid of these excess glucose is through the physical exercise.
 The role of physical exercise here is well explained giving the article high level of authenticity.

+Basically, you have a few articles that appear off-topic but many are focused.
+A few are too old.
+There is not adequate critique/evaluation on any of these although the summaries, while lengthy, are information.
+However, they lack specifics.
+Let me know if I can help with the library searches.
+If you are using the web, please use library.
+Please develop a thesis so I can assess these on the final.
+Thanks/bdf